gitpod-io/gitpod-docs/doc/56_Search.md

 ## Navigator Search

-When the `Files` navigator is focussed, start typing to highlight all those files whose names match your pattern.
+When the `Files` navigator is focused, start typing to highlight all those files whose names match your pattern.
 This search ignores all collapsed files in the navigator.
 When the navigator search is active and there are highlighted files, you can use the cursor arrows to jump the matching resources in the navigator.
 You can finish your search anytime by hitting <kbd>Esc</kbd>, or by deleting your